-7.2 VCAL Statement of Results
+7.2 VCE VM Statement of Results

-For VCAL students the Statement of Results contains:
+For VCE VM students the Statement of Results contains:

-- A cumulative record for all VCE units, VCAL units and VET units of competence/modules undertaken and the year in which the result was obtained. - Graded Assessments and a Study Score for each sequence of VCE Unit 3 & 4 undertaken either in the current year or earlier. - Whether the student has qualified for the VCAL.
+- A cumulative record of achievement for all VCE VM and VCE VET units undertaken and the year in which the result was obtained. - Graded Assessments and a Study Score for each sequence of VCE Unit 3 & 4 undertaken either in the current year or earlier. - Whether the student has qualified for the VCE VM.